platformsh/platformsh-docs/src/development/faq.md

 ## Does branching an environment duplicate services?

-Yes !
+Yes!
 Branching an environment creates an exact copy (snapshot) of the parent environment, containing the files, the database, the services...

-##Do you have a local writable file-system?
+## Do you have a local writable file-system?

 Yes!
 Unlike other PaaS providers Platform.sh supports non-ephemeral storage.
 When you configure your application you can tell us what directories